andrescosta/jobico-cloud/README.md

 This educational project, inspired by [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), initially began as a set of scripts to automate the guide's processes.
 Over time, it has evolved into a broader initiative that supports various topologies and integrates several Kubernetes extensions as addons.
 Despite these enhancements, the project remains a valuable tool for deepening my understanding of the technologies involved, such as Kubernetes and its high availability configurations, Bash scripting, and Linux.

-# Technical Overview
+# Overview

-The following sections outline the various topologies that the tool can create, based on the different command-line options available.
-Each subsection provides detailed information on the specific configurations and their corresponding command-line parameters.
+The following sections outline the various topologies that the tool can create, based on the parameters specified by command line or as a YAML file.

 ## Single Control Plane Configuration